velocat/leaflet-pano/README.md

 # Leaflet-pano ![Version](https://img.shields.io/github/package-json/v/velocat/leaflet-pano "Version")
 Google Street View and Mapillari panoramas for leaflet maps.

+(This is part of the Gpsies.ru track editor, but can be used as a standalone plugin)

 **Screenshots:**
 <p style="text-align: center;">
     <a href="#"><img src="https://github.com/velocat/leaflet-pano/blob/master/images/mappi.png" alt="Mapillary viewer" width="450px" height="250px" /></a>